hashicorp/packer/website/source/docs/builders/vagrant.html.md

     to Vagrant, this is the name to give it.
 If left blank, will default to "packer_" plus your buildname.

+-   `provider` (string) - The vagrant [provider](docs/post-processors/vagrant.html).
+    This parameter is required to use vagrant builder with the `vagrant-cloud` post-processor.
+Defaults to unset.

 -   `checksum` (string) - The checksum for the .box file.
 The type of the checksum is specified with `checksum_type`, documented below.